golemcloud/golem-launch-demo/README.md

 When we create a new list, we will always start a list-notification agent as well for each.
 This will execute a long-running method that sleeps for a given time, checks the list's last change time, and if necessary, sends an email to all connected editors, otherwise sleeps again.

+Note that we have to add an env variable with the API key.

 Start from scratch and create a new list:

 ```shell